Stock Analysis on Net

 = × =

 The period between 2017 and 2021 demonstrates fluctuating financial performance as measured by economic profit.
 Net operating profit after taxes (NOPAT) generally increased over the period, though with some variation.
-Simultaneously, the cost of capital exhibited an upward trend, and invested capital also increased consistently.
+Simultaneously, the cost of capital exhibited an upward trend, while invested capital also increased consistently.
 These factors combined to produce a volatile pattern in economic profit.

 NOPAT Trend